February 10, 2021 | Mark Paradies

 • Boeing 737 Max crashes

-And these five examples are just a short list to remind you of the many other examples where non-conservative decision making got companies in trouble.
+These examples are just to remind you of the many other accidents where non-conservative decision-making got companies in trouble.
+Lives were lost.
+Facilities were destroyed.
+The environment was damaged.

 Who Makes Non-Conservative Decisions?